Arunima22-code/NLP-Project/Report.md

 3. **Merge Domain + NER Entities**:
    - Combine the dictionary-based entities with the general NER.
-   - Potentially store them as:
+   - Potentially storing them as:
      ```json
      {
        "snippet_id": 1,